Piyush-BA/concur-manual/docs/request.md

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\req11.png">

-#### 4. In the Segments tab, review all the necessary information relating to selected:
+#### 4. In the Segments tab, review all the necessary information related to selected:
 - Air
 - Accommodation

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\req12.png">

-#### 5. Use the "Send Back Request", if you require further information from the traveller or declining the travel request.
+#### 5. Use the "Send Back Request", if you require further information from the traveller or want to decline the travel request.

 <img src="{{ site.url }}{{ site.baseurl }}\assets\images\request\re.png">